Investment risk profile

 Market risk of currency reserves

 Exchange rates are the most important risk factor for the currency reserves.
-As currency risk is not hedged against Swiss francs, even minor changes in the Swiss franc exchange rates lead to substantial fluctuations in investment income, and thus in the SNB’s capital.
+Even minor changes in the Swiss franc exchange rates lead to substantial fluctuations in investment income, and thus in the SNB’s equity.
 In addition to currency risk, fluctuations in the gold price and stock prices as well as interest rate risk are relevant as well.
 Currency risk, share price risk and interest rate risk are limited through the specification of benchmarks and management guidelines.
 Various means, including the use of derivative financial instruments such as interest rate swaps, stock index futures and interest rate futures, are used to control these risks.
-Foreign exchange derivatives can also be used to manage the currency mix.
+Foreign exchange derivatives can be used to manage the currency mix.

 Credit risk of currency reserves

 Credit risk stems from the possibility that counterparties or issuers of securities do not meet their obligations.
-Such risks are present in the case of bonds issued by all borrower categories.
-The SNB holds bonds issued by public and supranational borrowers, covered bonds and similar instruments as well as corporate bonds as part of its currency reserves.
-For issuers of bonds, the SNB requires a minimum rating of investment grade.
+Such risks are inherent in bonds issued by all borrower categories.
+The SNB holds bonds issued by public and supranational borrowers, covered bonds and similar instruments, as well as corporate bonds, as part of its currency reserves.
+For bonds, the SNB requires a minimum rating of ‘investment grade’.
 Exposure to individual issuers is limited by means of concentration limits.
 Credit risk arising from non-tradable instruments with respect to banks is very low.
-Replacement values of derivatives are collateralised, in accordance with the ISDA (International Swaps and Derivatives Association) agreements with counterparties.
-Since May 2014, the SNB has been executing most of its interest rate swaps via a central counterparty.
-On the one hand, this facilitates netting of offsetting positions.
-On the other, efficiency gains are made in the daily management of collateral.
+Replacement values of derivatives are netted in accordance with the ISDA agreements with counterparties and are collateralised on the basis of Credit Support Annexes (CSA).
+Since May 2014, the SNB has been settling most of its interest rate swaps via a central counterparty.
+This facilitates netting of offsetting positions.
+Additionally, efficiency gains are made in the daily management of collateral.

-Most of the bonds held are government bonds, which, in turn, mainly comprise highly liquid bonds issued by European countries and by the US.
+Most of the bonds held are government bonds.
+The bulk of these are highly liquid bonds issued by core European countries and the US.

 Liquidity risk of currency reserves